-The Fund's common shares have traded both at a premium and a discount to NAV.
+The Fund's Common Shares have traded both at a premium and a discount to NAV.
 The Fund cannot predict whether its shares will trade in the future at a premium or discount to NAV.
-The provisions of the 1940 Act generally require that the public offering price of common shares (less any underwriting commissions and discounts) must equal or exceed the NAV per share of a company's common stock.
-The issuance of common shares may have an adverse effect on prices in the secondary market for the Fund's common shares by increasing the number of common shares available, which may put downward pressure on the market price for the Fund's common shares.
+The provisions of the 1940 Act generally require that the public offering price of Common Shares (less any underwriting commissions and discounts) must equal or exceed the NAV per share of a company's common stock (calculated within 48 hours of pricing).
+The issuance of Common Shares may have an adverse effect on prices in the secondary market for the Fund's Common Shares by increasing the number of Common Shares available, which may put downward pressure on the market price for the Fund's Common Shares.
 Shares of common stock of closed-end investment companies frequently trade at a discount from NAV.
-See "Risk Considerations - Discount from or Premium to NAV".
+See "Additional Risk Considerations - Discount from or Premium to NAV".